smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 # Encodings

-By using encodings you save the repeated gas costs of having your contract calculate them during execution.
+Encodings allow you to save repeated gas costs of having your contract calculate them during execution.

 ### Function Signature
 The Function Signature (or bytes handler) is the first four bytes of the Keccak-hash used in EVM chains to encode a function.
 You can use the following Python script to retrieve the function signature.